Instructor: Associate professor Renata Geld, PhD

 – appreciate and accept criticism and other people’s opinions;

-– initiate, design and conduct a small-scale research project.
+– design a small-scale research project.

 At a more specific level, the students will be able to: